 The Operation Rescue centre in Patos in the poor northeast of Brazil opened its doors in August 2008.
 In the months before, the founding family Teixeira with a team visited the poor families in the neighborhood, in order to explain the project to them and to find out who among them were the poorest families who needed the most help.
-Of these families 300 children are now enrolled with us and most of them visit the centre daily.
+Of these families 250 children are now enrolled with us and most of them visit the centre daily.
 Another centre in São Paulo started its activities in 2017.

 The children live as far as possible in their own family.
 They go to the local school in the mornings and spend the afternoons from Monday to Friday in our day care centre.
 This is offered to children of kindergarten and school age.
 The attractive after school program should stop them spending their free time on the streets.
 We want to provide the children with a better life now and in the future through targeted support.
 The program in the day care centre has the following options:

 Besides teaching, the children have plenty of time for leisure activities – they can just be kids, which sometimes is very difficult for them outside of our project.
 The possibilities are versatile: